pema99/rust-gpu-compute-example/README.md

 # rust-gpu-compute-example
-Minimal example of using rust-gpu and wgpu to dispatch compute shaders
+Minimal example of using rust-gpu and wgpu to dispatch compute shaders written in rust.

 Adapted from rust-gpu example source.